varnish/varnish-wiki/source/content/tutorials/magento2/magento2_varnish_basics.rst

 our product Varnish Cache a little better.
 Varnish cache as the name suggests allows caching of resources.
-This mechanism is enhanced to allow multiple identical requests from different clients to have the same effect on a single request called the idempotency.But do not worry!
+This mechanism is enhanced to allow multiple identical requests from different clients to have the same effect on a single request called the idempotency.
+But do not worry!

 Varnish cache if configured properly doesnot cache `everything`!
 Infact you can decide what to cache, how to cache when to cache.
 To be able to better manage